 - An analytics dashboard connected to your in-app messages to measure performance for iteration.

-Not only will it take a lot of time to create a significant MVP, but it will consume tons of developer time that could be invested in improving the product.
+Not only will it take a lot of time to create a significant MVP, but it will consume tons of developer time and also the cost of MVP development that could be invested in improving the product.
 Plus, it will be even harder to maintain once released.

 You don’t want this!